orangejuice/blog/data/activity/movie-看车人的七月-2004/record.en.md

   subtitle: 2004 / Mainland China / Drama / An Zhanjun / Fan Wei, Chen Xiaoyi
 ---

-The setting is acceptable, but the storyline could be better, only Fan Wei's performance is mesmerizing.
+The setting is acceptable, but the storytelling is poor.
+Only Fan Wei's performance is captivating.